 There is a huge misconception that motivation creates action.
 While it’s actually the other way around.
 It’s an action that creates motivation.
 Furthermore, the more action you take the more motivated you become.
 So don’t wait for motivation to strike you.
 Start taking action and motivation will follow.

 10. Change Your Energy

 The solution to that is to take frequent breathers and change your energy during your workday so that you can unwind, relax and recharge your batteries.
 Our ability to focus is a limited resource.
-This means that every once in a while, we need to reset, reboot and restore our mental and physical energy if we want to be productive, focus on our goals and motivated to finish our work.
+This means that every once in a while, we need to reset, reboot, and restore our mental and physical energy if we want to be productive, focused on our goals, and motivated to finish our work.

 11. Focus On Reward